anntuomi/push_swap/README.md

 4 - List contained duplicate numbers
 5 - Invalid command

+File libft contains c library function copies made by me (including printf), in addition to some other useful ones.

 In Hive we have to code C with certain limitations (to name a few):
 - We can't use library functions (apart from malloc, free, write, read and exit) unless we make one ourself